 When it comes to Instagram, it’s purely a visual medium.
 You will need images, and you will need videos.
 The text is also important.

 On Instagram, you have a powerful community with over a billion users in it.
-All of them could follow you.
+All of them could follow you, and you could be on your way to earning millions on Instagram.

 But the question is — why would they?
 How would you make their feeds better?
 How do you differentiate from all the photos, videos, and stories posted on Instagram?
 How do you make people notice your brand on Instagram?